Parquery/swagger-to/README.rst

 Here is a non-comprehensive list.

-* **definitions**.
-We don't support anonymous objects in the definitions.
+* **anoynimous objects**.
+We do not support anonymous objects in the definitions.
 Please define all objects as top level definitions.

 * **parameters**.
 Most generators cover only query, body and path parameters.

-We do not support default values for the parameters due to impedance mismatch between JSON and the target languages.
+* **default values**.
+We do not support default values due to impedance mismatch between JSON and the target languages.

-* **responses**.
-Responses from the server are not validated due to the complexity and run-time overhead.
+* **validation of responses**.
+Responses from the server are not validated due to the complexity and the run-time overhead.

 Related Projects
 ================